 Buchanan County’s unemployment rate hit a high in 1994 at 18.3%.
 Since that high, the rate has been falling each year.
 In early 2004, the unemployment rate was between five and six percent.
 Between 2002 and 2004, the number of individuals in the labor force and the number of unemployed declined by approximately the same amount.
 This could indicate that “discouraged workers” have stopped looking for work and have permanently left the work force.
 The high rates of individuals below the poverty level and on Medicaid also indicate that many are no longer looking for work.

-TABLE 15

-COUNTY UNEMPLOYMENT RATES 1997-2004